 The year 2013 is one that Jonathan Seely and his family will never forget.
 In October, Jonathan was diagnosed with throat cancer.
 Soon after his diagnosis, he visited Dana-Farber Cancer Institute for a second opinion on treatment options.
 His care team at Dana-Farber recommended eight weeks of treatment, including five days of radiation and one day of chemotherapy each week.
-To Jonathan, the treatment plan seemed daunting, but he was determined to beat his cancer.
+To Jonathan, the treatment plan seemed daunting, but he was determined to win his fight against cancer.

 Every day for the next eight weeks, Jonathan, his wife, Cyndie, and his daughter, Ana, who flew out from California, attended his appointments at Dana-Farber.
 Despite his intense schedule, Jonathan’s spirits remained high and he would tell jokes while waiting for his treatment to start.
 Carrying on with a sense of humor was incredibly important to him, especially when the cancer not only affected Jonathan, but also his family.